 Last weekend, I was talking to Jordan, responding to a simple question: “What did you do this weekend?”

-I listed all the chores I had done (our joke is that I can that relaxing) and started coming up with excuses for the things I hadn’t done.
+I listed all the chores I had done (our joke is that I call that relaxing) and started coming up with excuses for the things I hadn’t done.
 “But I did extra laundry, so that should count for something, right?”

 Without missing a beat, he said, “Hey, it’s YOUR scorecard.”